-Previously, Blanchard served as Program Director over Game Development at Full Sail University in Winter Park, Florida (in the greater Orlando area), where he worked for 10 years and taught the Artificial Intelligence for Games and Game Networking courses before moving into administration.
-Before coming to Full Sail, he worked as a freelance game and application developer and lived, worked, and studied in the Osaka region of Japan.
-He speaks fluent conversational Japanese.
-Blanchard has worked with the National Flight Academy in Pensacola, Florida, developing flight simulator scenarios to help teach at-risk middle and high school students mathematics, physics, and history.
+Previously, Dr. Blanchard served as Program Director over Game Development at Full Sail University in Winter Park, Florida (in the greater Orlando area), where he taught, served in administration, and developed educational and health-related games.
+This includes work with the National Flight Academy in Pensacola, Florida, with whom he developed flight simulator scenarios to help teach at-risk middle and high school students mathematics, physics, and history.
 He also worked with Design Interactive on CogGauge, a game-based cognitive battery system developed on grant funding from NASA with the intention of testing brain injuries in space.

 Primary Research Area

 M.S., Computer Engineering, 2007, University of Florida

 B.S., Computer Science, 2002, University of Florida